snhilde/statusbar3/README.md

 ```

 ### Colors ###
-Additionally, if you're using the status2d patch, you can tailor the colors of each, from config.h.
+Additionally, if you're using the status2d patch, you can tailor the colors of each routine, from config.h.
 For example:
 ```
 { CPU_USAGE, 1, "#FFFFFF", "#BB4F2E", "#A1273E" },